-If an electronic device that is prohibited by the school rules has been seized and there is reasonable ground to suspect it contains evidence in relation to an offence, or a pornographic image or a child or an extreme pornographic image, the device will be given immediately to the police.
+If an electronic device that is prohibited by the school rules has been seized and there is reasonable ground to suspect it contains evidence in relation to an offence, or a pornographic image or a child or an extreme pornographic image, the device will be given immediately to the police or stored as instructed by the police.

 We have an agreed IT and E-Safety policy and Acceptable Use Policy in place that outlines our management of access to the internet.
-Our internet access is monitored by SOPHOS to prevent access to material that is inappropriate for our students and a daily report is emailed to the IT Manager, and the Deputy Head along with immediate alerts when searches of a extremist, profane or sexual nature are detected.
+Our internet access is monitored by Fastvue via SOPHOS to prevent access to material that is inappropriate for our students and a daily report is emailed to the IT Manager, Senior House Mistress and the Deputy Head along with immediate alerts when searches of an extremist, profane or sexual nature are detected.
 We manage access to 3G and 4G through our Behaviour Policies and Use of Devices Policy.
-Boarders are not allowed access to their mobile devices overnight.
+All Boarders, other than Sixth Form, are not allowed access to their mobile devices overnight.

-For further detail see our IT Acceptable Use & E-Safety Policy.
+For further details see our IT Acceptable Use & E-Safety Policy.